nus-cs2030s/2324-s2/docs/style.md

         static public void main(String[] args)
         ```

-19. Class names are writte in UpperCamelCase, method names and field names in lowerCamelCase, constant names in ALL_CAPS_SNAKE_CASE.
-Type parameters in single capital letter.
+19. Class names are written in UpperCamelCase; method names and field names in lowerCamelCase; and constant names in ALL_CAPS_SNAKE_CASE.
+Type parameters in single capital letters.

 20. Caught exceptions should not be ignored.

-21. Static fields and methods must be accessed with class name.
+21. Static fields and methods must be accessed with their corresponding class names.

 ## Using `checkstyle`

-To automatically check for style violation, we use a tool call [`checkstyle`](http://checkstyle.org).
+To automatically check for style violations, we use a tool called [`checkstyle`](http://checkstyle.org).

-To run,
+Example of how to run:

 ```
 java -jar ~cs2030s/bin/checkstyle.jar -c ~cs2030s/bin/cs2030_checks.xml *.java
 ```

+The labs and exams may have different stylecheck configurations.
+See the corresponding instructions in the labs/exam papers.

 Hint: put the command into a `bash` script so that you do not need to type such a long string all the time.